SafeMoon (SAFEMOON) Price Hits $0.0000

-SafeMoon (SAFEMOON) traded up 0.1% against the dollar during the twenty-four hour period ending at 22:00 PM Eastern on May 5th.
-One SafeMoon token can currently be purchased for about $0.0000 or 0.00000000 BTC on exchanges.
-In the last week, SafeMoon has traded up 0.7% against the dollar.
-SafeMoon has a market cap of $3.78 million and approximately $0.06 worth of SafeMoon was traded on exchanges in the last day.
+SafeMoon (SAFEMOON) traded down 2% against the dollar during the 1 day period ending at 22:00 PM Eastern on May 8th.
+SafeMoon has a total market cap of $3.65 million and approximately $0.66 worth of SafeMoon was traded on exchanges in the last day.
+One SafeMoon token can now be purchased for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
+Over the last seven days, SafeMoon has traded 3.8% lower against the dollar.

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.